akajhon/akajhon.github.io/_posts/Guides/2024-05-19-bar-magnezi-guide.md

 You can identify packed malware by:

-1. Virtual Size Discrepancy: Packed malware often has sections where the Virtual Size exceeds the Raw Size, indicating potential packing.
+1. **Virtual Size Discrepancy:** Packed malware often has sections where the Virtual Size exceeds the Raw Size, indicating potential packing.
-2. High Entropy Sections: Packed malware may contain sections with high entropy, suggesting compression or encryption.
+2. **High Entropy Sections:** Packed malware may contain sections with high entropy, suggesting compression or encryption.
-3. Import Table Anomalies: Packed malware might show irregularities in the import table, like missing or incomplete entries, due to modifications by packers.
+3. **Import Table Anomalies:** Packed malware might show irregularities in the import table, like missing or incomplete entries, due to modifications by packers.
 Most of this information can be observed using tools like PEStudio and DIE.

 Since the binary is 32-bit, I opened it in x32dbg and examined the entry point.
-After analysis, I decided to set a breakpoint at VirtualAlloc.
+After analysis, I decided to set a breakpoint at **VirtualAlloc**.

 When malware is packed, its code and data are often compressed or encrypted to evade detection.
 To execute its malicious payload, the malware needs to unpack itself into memory.
 This is where VirtualAlloc comes into play — it allows the malware to allocate memory where it can unpack and execute its payload.